Comedian Richard Lewis reminisces about Gil Hodges

 “My father was not on the road like Gil would be as a Brooklyn Dodger, but he was a caterer and he was always out.
 It was 24/7 practically with parties.
 So I had that connection with my father and with Gil.”

-Lewis, who turned 75 on June 29, has been a standup for more than five decades.
+Lewis was a standup for more than five decades.
 Nicknamed “The Prince of Pain,” he’s known for his self-deprecating humor, as well as always wearing black onstage.
-While he’s appeared as an actor on television and movies numerous times over the years, he’s arguably best known to today’s audiences playing a fictional version of himself on HBO’s longtime hit "Curb Your Enthusiasm".
+While he appeared as an actor on television and movies numerous times over the years, he’s arguably best known to today’s audiences playing a fictional version of himself on HBO’s longtime hit "Curb Your Enthusiasm".

 Born in Flatbush, Brooklyn, only two blocks from the Dodgers’ Ebbets Field, Lewis and his family moved to Englewood, N.J., when he was a baby.